Multi-photon entanglement and interferometry: Experimental realizations of photonic entanglement

-One can estimate the maximal visibility expected for the interference process.
+One can estimate the maximal visibility expected for the interference process, using the results presented in the Appendix, where the basic properties of the SPDC radiation are derived.
 The amplitude of the four-photon detections at, say, detectors $a(+)$, $b(+)$, $c(+)$ and $d(+)$ at times $t_{a}$, $t_{b}$, $t_{c}$, and $t_{d}$, is proportional to

 where $\phi_{i}$, $i=a,b,c,d$ is the local phase shift in the given beam.
+The probability amplitude $A(t,t')$ to detect one photon of a SPDC pair at $t$ and the other one at $t'$, is the one given by equation (A20).
 To get an overall probability of the process one has to integrate the square of the modulus of the amplitude over the detection times.
 Since typical time resolution of the detectors is of the order of nanoseconds, which is much longer than the coherence times of typical filters and the width of fs pump pulses, the integrations over time can be extended to infinity.
-The joint probability to have counts in the four detectors behaves as $1-V_{(4)} \cos{(\sum_{x=a,b,c,d}\phi_{x})}$ and the visibility $V_{(4)}$ is given by
+The joint probability to have counts in the four detectors behaves as and the visibility $V_{(4)}$ is given by